georgamay/google-foobar/README.md

 For example, given the list l as ["1.1.2", "1.0", "1.3.3", "1.0.12", "1.0.2"], the function solution(l) would return the list ["1.0", "1.0.2", "1.0.12", "1.1.2", "1.3.3"].
 If two or more versions are equivalent but one version contains more numbers than the others, then these versions must be sorted ascending based on how many numbers they have, e.g ["1", "1.0", "1.0.0"].
 The number of elements in the list l will be at least 1 and will not exceed 100.

-## Challenge 2 - Buuny Prisoner Locating
+## Challenge 2 - Bunny Prisoner Locating

 Keeping track of Commander Lambda’s many bunny prisoners is starting to get tricky.
 You’ve been tasked with writing a program to match bunny prisoner IDs to cell locations.
 The LAMBCHOP doomsday device takes up much of the interior of Commander Lambda’s space station, and as a result, the prison blocks have an unusual layout.
 They are stacked in a triangular shape, and the bunny prisoners are given numerical IDs starting from the corner, as follows: